axelarnetwork/axelar-cgp-solidity/contracts/governance/DESIGN.md

 # Axelar Governance Protocol

 ## Multisig
 Central to the Axelar Governance Protocol is a Multisig contract, incorporating MultisigBase and Multisig components.
 This contract maintains a list of signer accounts and enforces a threshold or minimum number of signers required to execute certain functions.
-It plays a pivotal role in defining token mint limits at the gateway.
+It plays a pivotal role in defining token mint limits for the gateway.

 ### Voting Procedure
 For each transaction, a voting process is initiated among the signers.
 Each time a signer casts a vote, the count increments and the act is documented against the signer's address.
 Upon reaching the threshold, the transaction executes and the voting counter resets.